Last updated: March 2026

 Sig’s marketing tagline “fusion of capability and concealment” isn’t just clever wordplay.
 The FUSE genuinely bridges the gap between micro-compact carry guns and full-size duty pistols.
 With its 21+1 round capacity matching the P320 series while maintaining the P365’s slim profile, it offers shooters a unique combination previously unavailable in the market.

-Complete P365-FUSE Specifications and Features
+What Are the Complete P365-FUSE Specifications and Features?

-Frame and Slide Dimensions
+What Are the P365-FUSE Frame and Slide Dimensions?

 The P365-FUSE measures 7.2 inches in overall length, making it notably longer than the standard P365’s 5.8 inches but still shorter than a full-size P320 at 8 inches.
 The height sits at 5.1 inches with the flush-fit 17-round magazine, while the width remains at the P365 standard of 1.1 inches at its widest point.